AlbertoFVisconti/ing-sw-2024-sandretti-sartori-valente-visconti/README.md

    ```
 2. Move to the repository folder.

-3. Move to the directory "deliverables\final\jar" and execute the server and a client:
+3. Move to the directory "deliverables\jar" and execute the server and a client:
      ```shell
     java -jar Server.jar
     java -jar TUIClient.jar